Ebook: Modern Henry IV Part 1 Translation

 Act 3, Scene 1

-Owen Glendower, Worcester, Mortimer and Hotspur had gathered at Glendower’s North Wales castle for a council of war.
+Owen Glendower, Worcester, Mortimer, and Hotspur had gathered at Glendower’s North Wales castle for a council of war.
 Mortimer slapped the pile of letters that lay on the huge oak table.

 ‘These promises are fair,’ he said.
 ‘Our allies are reliable.
 We’ve made a good start.’